tc39/proposal-reversible-string-split/README.md

 returns N items, but does not return a remainder at all.
 It is the only language to do so.

-The most common behaviour has some nice properties:

-### `split` is the opposite of `join`

-In all languages with the exception of JavaScript and Java, `split` is the inverse operation of `join`.
-In those languages the below assertion holds.
+Even though Python and the other langauges are slightly different from each other, all their algorithms have a common feature that JavaScript is missing: their splits are reversible.
+This means that if you split a string into N items, you can join them back together without losing any information.

-For any string V and any seperator S and any unsigned non 0 integer N, the following is valid:
+Reversible splits have the property that for any string V and any seperator S and any unsigned non 0 integer N, the following is valid:

 ```js
 join(S, V.split(S, N)) == V;
 ```

+This reversability allows using string splits for some very useful tasks, where the current split method does not work.
+The most common use case for this are prefix splits:

 ### Prefix splits